12 Crypto Leverage Trading Strategies to Control Exposure

 If your SL is very close to your entry price, you can leverage up and increase the size.

-The trick here is to only choose the setups that have a very skewed risk-reward ratio where your SL is very close to the entry.
+Only choose the setups that have a very skewed risk-reward ratio where your SL is very close to the entry.

 These kinds of setups can usually be found in heavy breakout scenarios where the market gets one-sided pretty fast and you can enter with a super tight SL.

-11. Use the fear and greed index
+10. Use the fear and greed index

 This index will give you a hint of how the market is feeling at any given moment and you can withdraw valuable information.